fly-apps/not-midjourney-bot/README.md

 7. If you want to provide a *negative* prompt for the image, you can use the negative option.
 8. Once you have provided all the necessary options, press Enter to execute the command.
 9. The bot will generate the image based on the provided prompt and options.
 The generated image will be sent as an image response in the chat.

+## Having trouble?

+Create an issue or ask a question here: https://community.fly.io/